 Undiluted anti-IgG-HRP conjugate should be stored at 4°C and diluted immediately prior to use.
-The working conjugate solution is stable for up to 1 hour when stored in the dark.
+The working conjugate solution is stable for up to eight hours.

 5. TMB Substrate Solution

 The TMB Substrate Solution should be stored at 4°C and is stable until the expiration date.